hotianbexuanto/PhiZone-Player-Construct/README.md

 Choose either some files (or .zip/.pez archives) or an entire folder, and chart bundles will be automatically detected according to Re: PhiEdit (or RPE) metadata files (typically named `info.txt`) in which a chart, a song, and an illustration are specified.
 Any other files that fail to be recognized, which are most likely multimedia that will be referenced by the chart, or the `extra.json` from Phira, will be presented in the assets.

-### Keyboard controls for autoplay
+### Innovative keyboard controls

-Similar to a video player, the program includes intuitive keyboard controls on autoplay mode:
+Similar to a video player, the program includes handy keyboard controls on autoplay mode:

 - Pause/Resume: Press <kbd>Space</kbd> to toggle.
 - Rewind/Forward: Use <kbd>←</kbd> / <kbd>→</kbd> to jump 5 seconds, or <kbd>⇧ Shift</kbd>+<kbd>←</kbd> / <kbd>⇧ Shift</kbd>+<kbd>→</kbd> for precise 0.1-second adjustments.

+Besides, <kbd>ESC</kbd> is always available to pause with the pause screen.

 ### APNG support